-In our May briefing, we’ll also be focusing on wider issues such as the impact on conduct risk and governance.
+Our May briefing looked at the final version of the new prudential rules and how to prepare.
+We also focused on wider issues such as the impact on conduct risk and governance.

-After a long wait, we expect the new prudential regime for investment firms to be finalised this month, and there are a few surprises in the final text.
+After a long wait, the new prudential regime for investment firms has now been finalised, and there are a few surprises in the final text.

-The EU Parliament is expected to pass the Financial Supervision of Investment Firms Regulation (IFR) and the related Directive (IFD) in mid-April.
-The legislation will then come into effect around the end of 2020.
+The EU Parliament has passed the Financial Supervision of Investment Firms Regulation (IFR) and the related Directive (IFD), which is expected to come into effect in Q1 2021.

 Now we know exactly what the new rules entail the hard work of implementation needs to start.